Upcoming Holiday Hours: Christmas

 -

-These regulations apply to all City of Fort Collins Recreation facilities, including but not limited to: Edora Pool Ice Center, Mulberry Pool, City Park Center/Club Tico, the Pottery Studio, the Senior Center, Northside Aztlan Community Center and the Foothills Activity Center; as well as the fenced confines of City Park Pool, City Park Railway, and The Farm at Lee Martinez Park; and the grounds and buildings comprising the Rolland Moore Racquet Complex, as well as any other tennis facilities when being used for City-sponsored tennis activities.
+These regulations apply to all City of Fort Collins Recreation facilities and programs, including but not limited to: Edora Pool Ice Center, Mulberry Pool, City Park Center/Club Tico, the Pottery Studio, the Senior Center, Northside Aztlan Community Center and the Foothills Activity Center; as well as the fenced confines of City Park Pool, and The Farm at Lee Martinez Park; and the grounds and buildings comprising the Rolland Moore Racquet Complex, as well as any other facilities when being used for City-sponsored programs.

-As used in these regulations, “Staff Member” or “Staff” refers to a City Recreation Department staff person who is present at or working in a City Recreation facility as part of his or her job duties.
+As used in these regulations, “Staff Member” or “Staff” refers to a City Recreation Department staff person who is present at or working in a City Recreation facility as part of their job duties.

 -

 The City Manager finds that pursuant to CRS 18-9-110, et.
-Seq., any of the following acts, if taken or made by any person, whether the act is completed or not, would or could disrupt, impair, interfere with, or obstruct the lawful mission, processes, procedures or functions being carried on in or at a Recreation Facility.
-Therefore, any act designated in this Section (Serious Prohibited Acts) may result in the immediate ejection of such person.
-Any person ejected from a Recreation Facility must immediately leave the Recreation Facility, and may not return for a minimum of 24 hours.
+Seq., any of the following acts, if taken or made by any person, whether the act is completed or not, would or could disrupt, impair, interfere with, or obstruct the lawful mission, processes, procedures or functions being carried on in or at a Recreation Facility or Program.
+Therefore, any act designated in this Section (Serious Prohibited Acts) may result in the immediate ejection or removal of such person.
+Any person ejected from a Recreation Facility or Program must immediately leave the Facility and/or Program, and may not return for a minimum of 24 hours.

-6) Alcohol or Drugs.
-Use or possession of alcohol (except where authorized by the Recreation Area Manager or assigned designee) or illegal drugs, or any discernible intoxication from alcohol or drugs;
+- Alcohol, Tobacco, Marijuana, or Drugs.
+Use or possession of alcohol (except where authorized by the Recreation Area Manager or assigned designee), legal drugs (including tobacco, vaping, and marijuana use), or illegal drugs, or any discernible intoxication from alcohol or drugs;

 Serious Prohibited Act: Process Steps for Staff Action